MicroEJ/docs/SDK6UserGuide/troubleshooting.rst

 		> Failed to calculate the value of task ':compileJava' property 'javaCompiler'.
 			> Toolchain installation 'C:\Program Files (x86)\Eclipse Adoptium\jre-11.0.28.6-hotspot' does not provide the required capabilities: [JAVA_COMPILER]

-This means that the JDK used by Gradle is not a JDK but a JRE, whereas Gradle and the SDK require a JDK.
+This means that the Java installation used by Gradle is not a JDK but a JRE, whereas Gradle and the SDK require a JDK.
 Therefore, the solution is to install and configure a JDK.
 Refer to :ref:`sdk_6_check_jdk` for more information.